 Store your bike in a dry location.
 Don’t forget to consider humidity.
 Humidity isn’t good for any electrical device.
 Check the contacts on the battery every couple of months.
 Make sure they are clean and dry.
 If you find corrosion, remove it with an emery cloth.

-If you won’t use your e-bike for a few months, make a plan for storing your bike and battery in a safe manner.
+If you won’t use your e-bike for a few months, make a plan for storing your bike and e-bike batteries in a safe manner.
 First, choose a fire-safe location for storage.

 A lithium battery will self-discharge, or go flat, at the fastest rate when it’s fully charged.
 It discharges at a much lower rate when it’s almost flat.
 Over a long period, the battery loses the least capacity if it’s partially discharged.

 What does this mean for storage purposes?
 If you have a smart charger, charge to 80%.
 If not, you can estimate the charge.
 Ride your bike for about 20% to 60% of a full-charge distance or time.
 Then, store the battery in a cold place.
-If possible, give the battery a short charge every 4-6 weeks.
+If possible, give the battery a short charge every four to six weeks.

-If it’s not convenient to check that often, you can examine the battery at three months.
+If it’s not convenient to check that often, you can examine the battery every three months.
 Check the charge level and recharge to top it off if needed.

 Don’t Ever Open Your Bike Battery

-There is never a reason to open your e-bike battery.
-Don’t try to examine it.
-Don’t try to repair it.
+There is never a reason to open your e-bike batteries.
+Don’t try to examine them.
+Don’t try to repair them.

 Get E-Battery Advice from the Experts

 Here’s one final tip for maintaining your e-battery.
 Always buy a quality battery from someone you trust.
-If you need help choosing an e-bike battery, contact Leeds.
+If you need help choosing an e-bike battery, contact us at Leeds Bikes.

-Contact Leeds Electric Bike for expert advice and assistance.
-We have everything from e-bike parts to e-bike conversion kits.
+We have everything from electric bike parts to conversion kits.
 If you’re looking for a new way to commute to work or want a healthier lifestyle, we’re here to help.
 Visit our website to learn more about electric bikes.